blenderbox/dppl/readme.markdown

 *   **DJANGO_SETTINGS_MODULE**: This should probably be `source.settings.heroku`
     unless you use a different settings file.

-Once you've pushed to Heroku, you'll have to remotely run syncdb, and collect static.
+Once you've pushed to Heroku, you'll have to remotely run syncdb.
 To do this:

     $ heroku run "python source/manage.py syncdb --all --noinput --settings=source.settings.heroku"
-    $ heroku run "python source/manage.py collectstatic --noinput --settings=source.settings.heroku"
     $ heroku run "python source/manage.py createsuperuser --settings=source.settings.heroku"

+You'll also have to run collect static, and compile the sass locally.
+Heroku at this time doesn't support remote compression of SASS files.
+    $ python source/manage.py collectstatic --noinput
+    $ python source/manage.py compress

 ## Python + Virtualenv on a Mac
 [These